 Bowen Research Facility is located in the Don River Delta in the largest small cropping area of Queensland.
-It is ideally suited to RD&E in horticultural vegetable cropping including sweet corn, tomato, capsicum and melons.
+It is ideally suited to research, development and extension (RD&E) in horticultural vegetable cropping including sweet corn, tomato, capsicum and melons.
 Reliable underground irrigation water is reticulated to all parts of the site.
 Delivery is through drip systems and tailored to meet individual project requirements.
 The facility provides opportunity for RD&E in many aspects of horticultural and field vegetable crops across a broad range of species and commodities.

-The research station occupies the site of the old Don Delta State School, which closed its doors in July 1964.
-The Education Department relinquished the school and its grounds in 1966.
-This included the headmasters residence (since used as the Farm Supervisors residence) and about 3 acres of ground suitable for cropping.
+The facility occupies the site of the old Don Delta State School, which closed in July 1964.
+The Queensland Education Department relinquished the school and its grounds in 1966.
+This included the headmaster’s residence (since used as the Farm Supervisor’s residence) and approximately three acres of ground suitable for cropping.
 The school building became the offices and laboratory.
-The Honourable John A. Row, then Minister of Primary Industries, officially opened the Bowen Horticultural Research Station on 18 July 1968.
+The Honourable John A. Row, the then Minister of Primary Industries, officially opened the Bowen Horticultural Research Station on 18 July 1968.

-Additional land comprising 9.03ha was brought from a neighbouring farmer, in the late 1960’s, by the then C.O.D and leased to the Department at no cost.
-This land has since been purchased by the Department.
+Additional land comprising 9.03ha was brought from a neighbouring farmer, in the late 1960s, by the then Committee of Direction of Fruit Marketing (COD) later, Queensland Fruit and Vegetable Growers (QFVG) Board (Growcom) and various other related committees and leased to the Department at no cost.
+This land was purchased by the Department in 2012.

 In 1999, an additional 5.5ha of land was purchased to cater for the expanded responsibilities of the centre.
-The new Office complex was officially opened on 7th November 2000.
+The new office complex was officially opened on 7 November 2000.

-The site has built facilities including an administration office with accommodation for 25 staff and modern 50 seat conference room.
-There is also an additional office building containing another 8 offices and 50 seat conference room, two laboratories, general storage, machinery shed, mechanical workshop, headhouse, two screenhouses and chemical store.
+The site has built facilities including an administration office with accommodation for 25 staff and a modern 50 seat conference room.
+There is also an additional office building containing another eight offices and 50 seat conference room, two laboratories, general storage, machinery shed, mechanical workshop, head-house, two screen houses and a chemical store.

 The site has a wide range of plant and equipment including tractors, sprayers and cultivators required to support many horticultural and field vegetable crops across a broad range of species and commodities.

-Features presented by Bowen Research Station offer opportunities for a range of activities unable to be replicated elsewhere.
+Bowen Research Facility offers opportunities for a range of activities unable to be replicated elsewhere.
 These unique features include:

 - Soils and land types representative of the majority of the land farmed in the dry tropics area.

-- The site allows for ‘out of season’ R&D activities during winter for both Southern Qld. and Southern Australian co-workers.
+- The site allows for ‘out of season’ research and development activities during winter for both southern Queensland and southern Australian collaborators

-- Strong affinity with the local industry which has a history of a sense of ownership of the research station.
+- Strong affinity with the local industry which has a sense of ownership of the research facility

-- Sufficient land area to allow for best practices of crop rotation, spelling land and conducting commercial activities.
+- Sufficient land area that allows for best practices of crop rotation, spelling land and conducting commercial activities

 - Close access to road, rail, air and sea transport systems.